 5 Islands that’ll kill you if you get stranded on them

-Getting stranded is never fun and always comes with some level of risk, but usually it happens on a secluded back road or on a mountain were the only dangers are what the local landscape and climate presents.
+Getting stranded is never fun and always comes with some level of risk, but usually it happens on a secluded back road or on a mountain where the only dangers are what the local landscape and climate presents.
 Here are five islands around the world that you won’t be able to survive on no matter how skilled and well-equipped you are.

 North Sentinel island — Bay of Bengal